 Enrollment is quick and easy.
 If you are an existing client with personal online banking and you have provided your email address to us, you are automatically enrolled for this feature.
-If you do not have personal online banking, simply contact our Client Service Center at 888-677-7869, Monday through Friday from 7:30AM to 7:00PM and Saturdays from 8:00AM to 12:00PM EST to request online access.
+If you do not have personal online banking, simply contact our Client Service Center at 888-677-7869, Monday through Saturday from 8am to 8pm and Sundays from 11am to 8pm EST to request online access.
 You may also contact us via secure email from our website and a Client Service Team Member will contact you within two business days.

 Is RDA safe?